curityio/curity-operational-training/4-users-and-authentication/README.md

 npm start
 ```

-## TODO
+## TODO 1

-Entra ID requires:
+Include in write up that Entra ID requires:

 - Persisted SSO cookies
 - Second factor check disabled

-I need to work out how to get group names issued to ID tokens from Entra ID
+Currently:

+- Getting a groups claim in access token but it is an ID not a name
+- Using subject claims provider to issue it to the Curity access token

+Next I need to:

+- Remove resources associated to XML groups
+- DevOps Dashboard should work for Employee IDP
+- Admin UI should work for plain password in case IDP is not set up correctly

+## TODO 2

 - Username authenticator script action to choose user's authenticator(s)
   Use @yourcompany.com to identify employees
-  Offer a choice of passkeys or passwords to customer users
+  Offer a selector with passkeys or passwords to customer users

 - Entra ID script authenticator to set subject to email (attributes.subject = attribute.email)
-  Also extract groups for token issuance
-  Also show how to add 'admin' to the groups for DevOps
+  Also show how to add 'admin' to the groups for DevOps users